kkoltun/dev_notes/architecture/oop_module_2.md

 ### Generalization
 > generalization of behaviors achieved by methods used in different places;
-> generatlization of classes achieved by inheritance;
+> generalization of classes achieved by inheritance;

 #### Properties
 * reduces redundancy;